hui-liu/Yellowhorn_genome/README.md

 best_blast.sh

 ## Expression
-- mapping with hisat2 and call count using htseq-count
+- mapping the rnaseq reads to genome using hisat2 and call count using htseq-count

   xso_gene_expr.sh

-- convert the raw counts from htseq-count to vst using DEseq2
+- convert the raw counts generated from htseq-count to vst using DEseq2

   convert_counts_to_VST.R